kraftedcheese/deepest-learning/README.md

 ```

 ## Preprocessing
+Before running the preprocessing script, please ensure that the NUS dataset is found in `datasets/nus-smc-corpus_48`.
+It can be downloaded from: https://drive.google.com/file/d/1tANy-k3q_vMqFSp6LKoxrm8H6N80xKtD/
+This dataset is not required if the hdf5 files are downloaded and used directly.

 The preprocessing script takes in the NUS dataset (which should be in `datasets/nus-smc-corpus_48`) with .wav files and phoneme annotations, extracts features and saves them as a .hdf5 representation.
 The .hdf files are saved to `ss_synthesis/voice`.

 As preprocessing takes some time, the processed hdf5 files can be downloaded from: https://drive.google.com/file/d/1vcmCYcpNBFDv6y_eD8ZZ8-7jXMyrkbpx/.
 These should be saved under `ss_synthesis/voice` for training to proceed.